Registration - NL Host Nation

 Changes

-The international organisation must notify the Ministry of Foreign Affairs within ten working days of any changes that occur in staff members’ employment or personal circumstances.
+The international organisation must notify the Ministry of Foreign Affairs within ten working days of any changes in staff members’ employment or personal circumstances.
 International organisations are responsible for ensuring compliance with this obligation to notify the Ministry.

 The notification procedure described above should also be followed if a staff member marries, divorces or enters into a registered partnership.
 A copy of the relevant certificate must be submitted to the Ministry of Foreign Affairs by Note Verbale.